Programming-III/programming-iii-classroom-test1-assignment-1_v1-Inlab-Assignment-1/README.md

 * A `main()` function that:

-  * Dynamically creates at least one Enclosure.
+  * Create at least one Enclosure.

-  * Dynamically creates and adds different types of animals (e.g., a Mammal, Bird, and Reptile) to the Enclosure using pointers.
+  * Create and add different types of animals (e.g., a Mammal, Bird, and Reptile) to the Enclosure using pointers.

-  * Dynamically creates a Visitor object with their name and number of tickets bought.
+  * Create a Visitor object with their name and number of tickets bought.

-  * Displays all enclosure information and visitor details in the same format shown in the console output example below.
+  * Displays all enclosure information and visitor details in the same format **exactly** shown in the console output example below.

 *Include your name on a separate .txt file in the same format:
   "TutorialNumber_StudentID_StudentName". e.g.: T02_16002222_Ahmed Mohamed